Prepare your home for hurricane season

-Hurricane season is right around the corner, and Floridians know how damaging these tropical storms can be for their homes.
+Hurricane season is right around the corner and will be here before we know it.
+As Floridians, we know how damaging these tropical storms can be for our homes.
 On average, hurricanes cause over $28 billion in damage each year.
 If you don’t want to be a part of that statistic, take these steps now to help prevent water damage in your home.

 - Seal gaps.
 Thoroughly inspect your home for any cracks or gaps that could get bigger due to extreme weather.
 Use caulking or another sealing agent to fill the gaps so water cannot get in.